LuizSteola/LuizSteola/README.md

 ### Hello 👋
-I am a Chemical Engineer looking for opportunities as Front-End Dev
+I am a Chemical Engineer looking for opportunities as PO

 - 🔭 Working on mobile apps in no-code platforms.
 Starting migrating them to Dart/Flutter
 - 🌱 Learning HTML/CSS/JavaScript